Reed-CompBio/spras/docs/tutorial/intermediate.rst

 - BowTieBuilder
 - ResponseNet

+ADD THAT EACH ALGORITHM HAS BEEN WRAPPED BY SPRAS AND WE CALL DOCKER CONTAINERS TO SEND ALGORITHM INPUTS AND SPECIFIC PARAMETER COMBINATIONS TO THE DOCKER CONTAINER TO GET A SUBNETWORKS

+ADD THAT MORE INFORMATION ON EACH OF THE ALGORITHMS CAN BE FOUND IN OUR DOCUMENTATION UNDER SUPPORTED ALGORITHMS

 Inputs
 ^^^^^^^
 ..
 Each of these pathway reconstruction algorithms differ in the types of biological inputs they require and how they interpret those inputs to identify subnetworks.